chavid/CsvChunks/README.md

 ## Compiling

 It should work with any compiler supporting C++20.
-For the time being, use `build.gmake` and `gmake`.
-The `cmake`flavor is under work.

 # Users tips and tricks